intel/llvm/CONTRIBUTING.md

 - CI will run several build and functional testing checks as soon as the PR is approved by an Intel representative.
+  - By default, pre-commit activies (build/test) will not auto start when PR is submitted for new contributors and non members of the project.
+If your PR shows "workflow awaiting approval" then your assigned code reviewer or another member of the project will need to approve the test run and start it for you.
+If you are unable to reach someone to approve your run, please contact the project gatekeepers (@intel/llvm-gatekeepers).
   - A new approval is needed if the PR was updated (e.g. during code review).
 - Once the PR is approved and all checks have passed, the pull request is ready for merge.